xiyupeng/SpaTopic/README.md

 ## Data

-The example image used in the Vignette are provided in:
+The example image in Seurat v5 object used in the Vignette are provided in:

 ## Output